We asked teacher Melissa Farley to share her ideas for the class with you!

 My First Yoga Class.. by Pleasance

-By lil omm , In , 12:00 PM
+By lil omm , In first yoga class , 12:00 PM

 My first yoga class was in High School.
 I was probably 16 years old and the class was lead by one of our English teachers.
 My best friend and I joined it as a way out of competitive sports that our New England Prep school makes everyone participate in.
 You have to do something each semester.
 So, our options were; try out for team sports, club sports, Weight Training, Run Club, hiking, camping and canoeing, Ultimate Frisbee or yoga.
 We chose yoga.
 And each week for that semester, we went to the old and dingy academic building where it was held , we pushed furniture aside, put mats down ( I think there were like 5 of us) and promptly giggled to each other, laughed about putting our tush in the air, excused our selves to go to the bathroom, and then fell asleep, routinely each week.
 We were rude, immature and didn’t get it, AT ALL.